Beta-alanopine dehydrogenase

-The 3 substrates of this enzyme are beta-alanopine, nicotinamide adenine dinucleotide ion, and water, whereas its 4 products are beta-alanine, pyruvate, nicotinamide adenine dinucleotide, and hydrogen ion.
+The three substrates of this enzyme are (R)-β-alanopine, oxidised nicotinamide adenine dinucleotide (NAD^{+}), and water.
+Its products are β-alanine, reduced NADH, pyruvic acid and a proton. β-alanopine is a type of opine.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is N-(D-1-carboxyethyl)-beta-alanine:NAD+ oxidoreductase (beta-alanine-forming).